rderooy/dosbox-x-wiki/Home.md

 * **LCtrl+Pause**
 Pause emulation (press again to continue).

+Note:

+* **1.** **[F11/F12]** is the host key, meaning either F11 or F12 (depending on the operating system).
+F11 is the host key in Windows, and F12 is the host key in all other platforms (Linux, macOS, etc).
+The F12 key is avoided being the host key in Windows because it is used internally by Windows for debugging functions.
+The host key can be redefined in DOSBox-X's keyboard mapper as needed, if you want to use a different key than F11 or F12.

-Note: LCtrl means the Left Ctrl key, LShift means the Left Shift key, and LAlt means the Left Alt key.
+* **2:** **LCtrl** means the Left Ctrl key, **LShift** means the Left Shift key, and **LAlt** means the Left Alt key.

 ### DOSBox-X's Supported Commands

 Many internal or external MS-DOS commands are supported by DOSBox-X. Also, DOSBox-X offers additional commands such as MOUNT and CAPMOUSE, which are not found in MS-DOS or compatibles.

 * **25/28/50** (external command)
 Changes the DOSBox-X screen to 25/28/50 line mode.